 Regular and scheduled parent meetings or conferences are held throughout the school year, at various times of the day, to provide continued information, support, and resources for parents.
 Parents are encouraged to volunteer and attend all school activities.

 Parents are encouraged to participate in Oaks Road's training activities.
 Training's shall be provided through workshops, family activities, special events, individual parent conferences, educational materials and literature available through school programs and the media center.
 The school's Student Assistance Team/ Multi-Tiered Support Team and IEP committees work with parents to assure parent training is adequate to assist their child with achievement strategies.

 At each meeting a plus/delta evaluation is conducted in order that improvements may be made.
 Parents are also given surveys to complete.
 Parents and others may continuously provide input on any matter concerning our school.
-An open door policy prevails here at ORE.
+An open door policy prevails here at ORA.
 Parents are always welcome to share suggestions and comments with teachers, Title I staff, and administration.

 A School/Parent Compact defines goals, expectations and shared responsibilities.
 Each party of the agreement will receive a signed and dated copy.
 Compacts will be explained at the Fall Orientation meetings scheduled for each grade level.
 Parents and students will sign the compacts at the Fall Orientation.
 New parents and students receive the Compact at enrollment.
 All parties must review and sign.
 The Compact will be reviewed during Parent-Teacher Conferences.
 The Compact is used as part of the collaboration effort between parent and school for the success of the student.
 It may be used in the Student Assistance Team or for planning strategies for success.